profit-strategies/wp-dfp/wp-dfp/readme.txt

 ad container's width **NOT** the browser viewport.

 == Changelog ==

+= 1.1.8 =
+* Updated to use v2.4.2 jquery.dfp
+* Put some changes back in from 1.1.6
+* Added 'debug' flag for logging output

 = 1.1.7 =
 * Fix bug in Firefox that causes the smallest-available ad size to always be selected